873490374/DeepLearningPapers/Segmentation/readme.md

 1. COCO-Stuff: Thing and Stuff Classes in Context(uncountable)
 2. Microsoft COCO: Common Objects in Context
 3. The PASCAL Visual Object Classes (VOC) Challenge
+4. The ApolloScape Open Dataset for Autonomous Driving and its Application(2018.03)

 ### 2. Semantic segmentation
 1. ICNet for Real-Time Semantic Segmentation on High-Resolution Images(ECCV2018)